Want to know why there is so much confusion surrounding thyroid medication and treatment?

 #4.
 “I feel good while on levothyroxine.”

-This is another statement which is absolutely true and one which can spark a lot of controversies, especially among certain thyroid advocacy groups.
+This is another statement that is absolutely true and one which can spark a lot of controversies, especially among certain thyroid advocacy groups.

 It’s just a fact that there are plenty of people who do well on levothyroxine.